bhuvanaindukuri/aws-templates/architect-associate/EC2.md

   - Use Putty in case of Windows
   - SSH for Linux or MacOS or Windows > 10
   - EC2 Instance store in any case(Any OS)
+- Placement groups
+  - Helps in specifying how the hardware is chosen for EC2 instance creation
+  - Types
+    - Cluster -> Same hardware
+    - Spread -> Spread across
+    - Partition -> Partially spread

 #### Types fo EC2 instances - Based on resources

 Each type has different classes